Maurice Duval

-Marie Victor Charles Maurice Duval, commonly known as simply Maurice Duval was a French Brigadier General and aviator of World War I. He was one of the main organizers of the Armée de l'Air and was a Commander of the Legion of Honour.
+Marie Victor Charles Maurice Duval (1869–1958) was a French Brigadier General and aviator of World War I. He was one of the main organizers of the Armée de l'Air and was a Commander of the Legion of Honour.

-Military Education and Training
+Military education and training

-Maurice was born on June 5, 1869 at Bayonne as the son of General Léon Duval who commanded the 77th Infantry Regiment and Louise Marie Elisabeth Mathilde (née de Leigonye).
+Maurice was born on June 5, 1869, at Bayonne as the son of General Léon Duval who commanded the 77th Infantry Regiment and Louise Marie Elisabeth Mathilde (née de Leigonye).
 He attended the Saint-Joseph of Reims with a bachelor's degree in arts and sciences.
-After that, Duval enrolled in the École spéciale militaire de Saint-Cyr on October 25, 1888 after passing the entrance exams, ranking 183 out of 450.
-He was promoted to Corporal on August 20, 1889 and to Sergeant on October 1, 1889 before graduating as part of the Class of 1889.
+After that, Duval enrolled in the École spéciale militaire de Saint-Cyr on October 25, 1888, after passing the entrance exams, ranking 183 out of 450.
+He was promoted to Corporal on August 20, 1889, and to Sergeant on October 1, 1889, before graduating as part of the Class of 1889.

-Upon graduating from the academy, he gained his commission of Second Lieutenant within the 27th Infantry Regiment October 1, 1890 but was transferred to the 122nd Infantry Regiment sixteen days later which was stationed at Montpellier.
-Duval was promoted to First Lieutenant on October 1, 1892 and began taking lessons at the Valbonne Shooting Club from 1892 to 1893 and ranked 42 out of 57 by the end of his class and was assigned to the 36th Infantry Regiment on August 1, 1894.
-Around this time, Duval married Marie Joséphine Lucienne Yvonne Teisserenc on October 1, 1894 and they would proceed to have two boys and two girls.
-On April 25, 1899, he was assigned to the 142nd Infantry Regiment and was given a letter of satisfaction on July 7, 1899 by the French Minister of War, Camille Krantz for his studies conducted in 1898.
+Upon graduating from the academy, he gained his commission of Second Lieutenant within the 27th Infantry Regiment October 1, 1890, but was transferred to the 122nd Infantry Regiment sixteen days later which was stationed at Montpellier.
+Duval was promoted to First Lieutenant on October 1, 1892, and began taking lessons at the Valbonne Shooting Club from 1892 to 1893 and ranked 42 out of 57 by the end of his class and was assigned to the 36th Infantry Regiment on August 1, 1894.
+Around this time, Duval married Marie Joséphine Lucienne Yvonne Teisserenc on October 1, 1894, and they would proceed to have two boys and two girls.
+On April 25, 1899, he was assigned to the 142nd Infantry Regiment and was given a letter of satisfaction on July 7, 1899, by the French Minister of War, Camille Krantz for his studies conducted in 1898.
 By August 16, 1901, he was within the 15th Infantry Regiment and staff of the 6th Army Corps on November 1, 1902.

 Captain and Intern of Japan

-He was promoted to Captain of the 68th Infantry Regiment on January 31, 1902 and seconded to the staff of the 83rd Brigade on December 24, 1904 before being appointed Orderly Officer to the Commanding General on January 25, 1905.
-He was then made the General Governor of Lille on May 25, 1906 before given another Letter of Satisfaction by Eugène Étienne for his conferences in Lille during the winter of 1906 and 1907.
+He was promoted to Captain of the 68th Infantry Regiment on January 31, 1902, and seconded to the staff of the 83rd Brigade on December 24, 1904, before being appointed Orderly Officer to the Commanding General on January 25, 1905.
+He was then made the General Governor of Lille on May 25, 1906, before given another Letter of Satisfaction by Eugène Étienne for his conferences in Lille during the winter of 1906 and 1907.

-On April 24, 1907, Duval enrolled in a two-year internship within the Imperial Japanese Army and stayed in Japan from June 9, 1907 to July 12, 1909.
+On April 24, 1907, Duval enrolled in a two-year internship within the Imperial Japanese Army and stayed in Japan from June 9, 1907, to July 12, 1909.
 By the time he completed his training, he received a congratulatory letter by Georges Picquart for his completion of the training.